JoleneKearse/typing-speed-test/README.md

 ## Welcome! 👋

-Thanks for checking out this front-end coding challenge.
+Thanks for checking out this coding challenge from [Frontend Mentor](https://www.frontendmentor.io)!

-[Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.

-**To do this challenge, you need a good understanding of HTML, CSS and JavaScript.**

 ## The challenge

-Your challenge is to build out this typing speed test app and get it looking as close to the design as possible.
+The challenge was to build out this typing speed test app and get it looking as close to the design as possible.

-You can use any tools you like to help you complete the challenge.
-So if you've got something you'd like to practice, feel free to give it a go.

-We store the passage data in a local `data.json` file.
-You can use that to randomly select passages of varying difficulty.

-Your users should be able to:
+Users should be able to:

 #### Test Controls